szabgab/meet-os.rs/README.md

 ### For the Rust-Maven online meetings

+Registration form, record the user name, email, generate id, generated and save validation code, timestamp send email with validation code.
+When user clicks on link, mark as validated and remove the code.

+New user
+* register on the web site
+* register to a group -> also to the web site
+* register to an even -> also to the group -> also to the web site

+Registered users who is not logged in
+* login
+* register to group -> login
+* register to event ->

 * I can assume only a few tens maybe a few hundred people for the first few months so I think I can start with a filesystem based "database".